 Environmental public health scientists address issues such as the control of epidemic diseases, food and water safety, treatment and disposal of liquid and airborne wastes, elimination of workplace stressors, and the role of environment in chronic illnesses.
 Environmental health sciences professionals also tackle long range problems, including the effects of toxic chemicals and radioactive waste, acidic deposition, depletion of the ozone layer, and global warming on human health.

 There are currently excellent career opportunities for MPH graduates with a concentration in environmental health sciences.
 The most recent Institute of Medicine Report, The Future of the Public’s Health in the 21st Century, emphasizes the need for additional state and local public health professionals to address environmental and occupational health problems.
 The demand for master’s level public health professionals in environmental health will grow even greater with the aging workforce; approximately 40% of environmental health practitioners are projected to retire in the next 5-10 years.
 To help address these critical problems, the University of Maryland School of Public Health offers masters and doctoral programs for those interested in careers in research, practice, and academia.

 A professional degree for career advancement and a training ground for the next generation of environmental health research experts.
 Our MPH explores the critical relationships between environmental exposures and health.
 Our faculty and students support the development of effective environmental health policy, a process reinforced by close mentorship and practical experiences through internships focused on translating research into action.

-Master an essential core knowledge of toxicology, environmental health, occupational hygiene, epidemiology and biostatistics.
-Through courses, field studies and laboratory rotations, students gain experience and tools needed to specialize in the broader area of toxicology and environmental health.
+Master an essential knowledge of environmental health, occupational hygiene, toxicology, epidemiology and biostatistics.
+Through courses, field studies and laboratory rotations, students gain experience and tools needed to specialize in the broader area of environmental health.

 Our faculty additionally mentor doctoral candidates on the environmental epidemiology track of the epidemiology PhD program within the School of Public Health.